Deep Face Recognition: A Survey

-\begin{itemize} \item We categorize the new face processing methods based on deep learning, such as those used to handle recognition difficulty on pose change, into two classes: ``one-to-many augmentation'' and ``many-to-one normalization'', and discuss how emerging generative adversarial network (GAN) \cite{goodfellow2014generative} facilitate deep FR. \end{itemize}
+\begin{itemize} \item We categorize the new face processing methods based on deep learning, such as those used to handle recognition difficulty on pose changes, into two classes: ``one-to-many augmentation'' and ``many-to-one normalization'', and discuss how emerging generative adversarial network (GAN) \cite{goodfellow2014generative} facilitates deep FR. \end{itemize}

-\begin{itemize} \item A comparison and analysis on public available databases that are at vital importance for both model training and testing.
-Major FR benchmarks, such as LFW \cite{huang2007labeled}, IJB-A/B/C \cite{klare2015pushing,Whitelam2017IARPA}, Megaface \cite{kemelmacher2016megaface}, and MS-Celeb-1M \cite{guo2016ms}, are reviewed and compared, in term of the four aspects: training methodology, evaluation tasks and metrics, and recognition scenes, which provide an useful references for training and testing deep FR. \end{itemize}
+\begin{itemize} \item We present a comparison and analysis on public available databases that are of vital importance for both model training and testing.
+Major FR benchmarks, such as LFW \cite{huang2007labeled}, IJB-A/B/C \cite{klare2015pushing,Whitelam2017IARPA,maze2018iarpa}, Megaface \cite{kemelmacher2016megaface}, and MS-Celeb-1M \cite{guo2016ms}, are reviewed and compared, in term of the four aspects: training methodology, evaluation tasks and metrics, and recognition scenes, which provides an useful reference for training and testing deep FR. \end{itemize}

 \begin{itemize} \item Besides the \emph{general purpose} tasks defined by the major databases, we summarize a dozen \emph{scenario-specific} databases and solutions that are still challenging for deep learning, such as anti-attack, cross-pose FR, and cross-age FR.
 By reviewing specially designed methods for these unsolved problems, we attempt to reveal the important issues for future research on deep FR, such as adversarial samples, algorithm/data biases, and model interpretability. \end{itemize}